MintbeanHackathons/2020-04-28-Juno-CareerHack-Week/Readme.md

 ## Requirements

-Create a Markdown editor, like the above, that has the following components:
+### 1. Create a Markdown editor, like the above, that has the following components:

 * Input area
 * Compilation logic (you can use a library for this)
 * Preview panel (no need to do live preview, using a submit button is fine)

 Also, you should try to have a good stylesheet for the output HTML (you can use something like Bootstrap, Bulma, etc.)

+### 2. Save your form to Express

+You should save your form to Express such that anyone can access the data online after you've submitted it!

 ### Bonus points